-Earthworks Construction 1.4 Fill Placement and Compaction
+1.4 Fill Placement and Compaction

 The construction of forest roads and landings in steep country often requires the construction of embankment fills.
-Poorly compacted fills present a slope stability risk and can be prone to slumping and sediment generation.
+Poorly compacted fills present a slope instability risk and can be prone to slumping and sediment generation.